Customs Warehousing and Preferential Origin

 A Customs Warehouse allows traders to store goods with suspended duty or import VAT payments.
 When goods are in a Customs Warehouse, they are considered to have never landed in that country.

 A Customs Warehouse allows traders to store goods with suspended duty or import VAT payments.
-You must pay duty once goods leave the Warehouse, unless they are re-exported or moved to another Customs procedure.
+You must pay duty once goods leave the Warehouse unless they are re-exported or moved to another Customs procedure.

 HMRC must authorise you to operate a Customs Warehouse or be authorised as a 'Depositor' in someone else's Warehouse.

 The UK forwarder, who represented the UK company as a direct representative, then arranged to move the goods to the UK.
-He used this Dutch EUR1 to claim Preference under the EU-UK trade and cooperation agreement and did not pay duty.
+They used this Dutch EUR1 to claim Preference under the EU-UK trade and cooperation agreement and did not pay duty.

 So, what were the issues here?